picketbox/picketbox-quickstarts/README.md

             mvn --version

 3. The JBoss AS 7 distribution ZIP.
-    * For information on how to install and run JBoss, refer to the documentation.

 4. An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are recommended.